 But do you know how to talk about your accomplishments and abilities convincingly?

-The STAR approach is the ultimate interview-response technique that will help you craft strong, concise and persuasive answers.
+The STAR approach is the ultimate interview response technique that will help you to craft strong, concise, and persuasive answers.
 Its four-step method allows you to address the crux of the question and bolster your response with supporting evidence that proves your ability.

 What is the STAR approach?